kukuu/AGILITY/technopedia-2.md

 ## REACT Life Cycle states

 Lifecycle methods (with the exception of constructor) are hard to reason about.
-They add complexity to your app.
+They are used to free up resources, and  add complexity to your app.
 Don’t use them unless you must.

 1. Mounting